Greece for Percy Jackson fans: Top Places to visit in Greece

 Delphi was once home to the same Oracle of Delphi that resided at Camp Half-Blood in the body of a mummy until a certain mortal girl becomes the new vessel in The Last Olympian.
 In the series, the Oracle is very important—a demigod cannot go on a quest unless they are given a prophecy by the Oracle.
 Fans of the series will enjoy seeing where the oracle began.

-Follow the footsteps of Percy Jackson and discover the unique energy of Delphi, the so-called “navel of the earth”, through our Percy Jackson Tour of Delphi.Check availability
+Follow the footsteps of Percy Jackson and discover the unique energy of Delphi, the so-called “navel of the earth”, through our Percy Jackson Tour of Delphi.Ask for info!

 The Peloponnese is the peninsula to the west of Athens.
 There was much activity on this peninsula during ancient Greece, but modern day most of the towns stay fairly quiet, with the archeological sites experiencing less tourists than Athens and the Greek islands.
 Below are some of the best Percy Jackson stops.